zvjaceslavs/intshare/Network_Devices/Fortigate/template_fortiswitch_124e-poe/5.0/README.md

 # SNMP FortiSwitch Devices

-## Description

-## Overview This is a template created starting from Andrea Durante's Fortigate SNMP template, but with modified OIDs from the MIB of the FortiSwitch 124E-PoE device.
-Serial No., OS version,% CPU,% RAM, disk (total and used), interface data (link and speed).
-Graphs for % CPU, % RAM, disk use and network traffic. ## Author Sergio Román González

 ## Overview

 This is a template created starting from Andrea Durante's Fortigate SNMP template, but with modified OIDs from the MIB of the FortiSwitch 124E-PoE device.